annamonkman/sei-project-one/README.md

 ```

 ### Die/Lose Logic
-I needed to create a function for when the snail goes on unsafe land.
+I needed to create a function for when the snail goes on unsafe land or collides with a rat.
 The function runs an if statement that checks if the cells with index of the snailCurrentPosition contains unsafeLandClass, & if so, sets a Timeout to call the removeSnail() function to show the snail has died. <br/>
-Initially I didn’t clear the intervals of the animated elements so they kept running whilst the popup was there and technically the player could continue playing the game.
+Initially I didn’t clear the intervals of the moving items so when the player restarted the game, the timers became messed up and moved quicker.
+I realised I had to stop everything then restart them again.

 ```javascript
 function snailDie() {